D-Pagey/D-Pagey.github.io/README.md

 ## Personal Website

-I've redesigned my portfolio from the initial design I used in the FreeCodeCamp curriculum.
-I've built this website using React and Create-React-App, as well as native HTML and CSS.

-Here is a link to my [website](https://www.danpage.co.uk).
+This is a complete redesign of my original portfolio that I initially made during the FreeCodeCamp course.
+This project is live on my [website](https://www.danpage.co.uk).

+I decided to go for as clean and minimalist look as possible, whilst trying to get across the pertinent information.

+This website was built using React and Create-React-App, no other frameworks or libraries were used.